 The role of a quality control engineer is different from that of an analyst.
 An analyst will only figure out what the problem is, but an engineer has to fix those defects.

 Here are some quality control jobs to keep up with,

 An analyst has to process the collected data to find out where the problem lies.
 Statistical techniques are used by an analyst to check for defects.
 The annual salary of a quality control analyst is $69,986.

 It is not a full-fledged job, and usually, some of the other workers of the organization double up as quality control associates.
 Their annual salaries are around $59,036.

-Concerned with the budgeting of manufacturing processes, a quality control auditor has to make sure that the system audits are done properly.
+Focused on managing the budgeting of manufacturing processes, a quality control system auditor ensures proper execution of system audits.
 The average annual salary of an auditor ranges from $79,264 to $71,555.

 For the electrical and mechanical needs of the quality control process, a technician is employed.
 The role of the technician is to make sure that the equipment is in proper condition.
 Their salary is around $55,000.